snganyone/CLI-Data-Gem-Portfolio-Project/README.md

 ## Objectives

-- Provide acess to data from a webpage
+- Provide access to data from a webpage

 ## Overview